Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Discussion

-Furthermore, we also trained the FFNN and the RNN on a similar cue-combination task but in MAP estimation setting, not sampling-based, to compare the sampling-based probabilitsic inference to point estimation.
-The results showed that in the RNN, the accuracy of estimating mean values $\mu_{\rm post}$ of the posterior distribution via sampling was higher than that via point estimation.
-This can be explained by differences in geometric characteristics and that may be an example of roles of the sampling as an inductive bias.
-Compared to the case of the point estimation, the changes in the fixed-point manifolds constructed by varying posterior variance $\sigma_{\rm post}$ for different $\mu_{\rm post}$ are more parallel to each other in the network trained to perform the sampling.
-This leads to an ease for the readout vector alignment to be invariant to changes in the posterior variance $\sigma_{\rm post}$ which accurises the network(\cite{PhysRevResearch.3.013176}).
-This characteristic can be thought to be obtained under constraints in which the network needs to constantly behave for different $\mu_{\rm post}$.
+Further, we trained the FFNN and RNN on a similar cue-combination task but in a MAP estimation setting, not sampling-based, to compare the sampling-based probabilistic inference with point estimation.
+The results showed that, in the RNN, the accuracy of estimating mean values $\mu_{\rm post}$ of the posterior distribution via sampling was higher than that via point estimation, which could be explained by differences in geometric characteristics, and that might be an example of the roles of the sampling as an inductive bias.
+The changes in the fixed-point manifolds constructed by varying posterior variance $\sigma_{\rm post}$ for different $\mu_{\rm post}$ were more parallel to each other in the NN trained to perform the sampling than in that trained for point estimation, leading to ease for the readout vector alignment to be invariant to changes in the posterior variance $\sigma_{\rm post}$, which accurizes the NN \citep{PhysRevResearch.3.013176}.
+This characteristic can be thought to be obtained under constraints in which the NN needs to constantly behave for different $\mu_{\rm post}$.

-This work firstly clarified a utility of the sampling in information processes.
-Also, it is suggested that the sampling can contribute to better performances in estimating important statistics such as the MAP inference, not only in the estimation of ambiguities of information.
-If the sampling mechanisms present in this paper are equipped in the brain, a comparison of the accuracy between point estimation and sampling-based inference would also show a similar result to this work.
+In this study, we first clarified the utility of sampling in information processes.
+In addition, it is suggested that the sampling can contribute to good performance in estimating important statistics, such as the MAP inference, not only in the estimation of ambiguities of information.
+If the sampling mechanisms in this study are equipped in the brain, a comparison of the accuracy between point estimation and sampling-based inference would also show a similar result.

-The present work also highlighted differences between FFNNs and RNNs.
-In a previous work(\cite{Orhan2017}), FFNN was mainly trained on the point estimation setting, and any differences to RNNs was not discussed.
-However, taking the sampling into considerations, there appeared clear differences between them from the perspectives of accuracy and mechanism.
-These results can provide arguments on the significance of recurrent connections amongst neurons in the brain from another point of view.
-Especially this work suggested important results to context to investigate what roles the dynamical characteristics in the information process plays(\cite{diverse_range}).
+We also highlighted differences between FFNNs and RNNs.
+In a previous study \citep{Orhan2017}, FFNN was mainly trained on the point estimation setting, and differences with RNNs were not discussed.
+However, considering the sampling, there were clear differences between them in terms of accuracy and mechanism.
+These results can provide arguments on the significance of recurrent connections among neurons in the brain from another perspective.
+Particularly, this study suggested important results to investigate what roles dynamical characteristics in the information process play \citep{diverse_range}.